Get Your Free CRNA School Interview Prep Guide

-Getting ready to start your open heart rotations?
-You’re in the right place, future CRNA!
 Cardiac pharmacology can be intimidating.
 With a number of different drugs (and possible patient reactions), there’s quite a bit of information to take in.
+If you’re getting ready to start your CRNA school open heart rotations, or just want a sneak peek of what you can expect, then you’re in the right place, future CRNA!

 In today’s episode, we’re diving into an overview of commonly used cardiac drugs and how they work on a basic level to help you navigate your rotations with more confidence and knowledge.